bpyle02/spotify-artist-top-10-songs/README.md

 # Setup
 ---
 To set this program up, first create an account at [developer.spotify.com](https://developer.spotify.com/dashboard) and create an app.
-Enter the necessary information to create your app and copy / paste the client secred ad id into the .env file of this project
+Enter the necessary information to create your app and copy / paste the client secred and id into the .env file of this project

 Next, just open the python file and run it!
 Enjoy searching for your favorite artsists to check their top tracks.